andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-three.md

  but using the ID Token and Access Token returned from the Token Endpoint.
 ```

 Although it isn't a _MUST_, anything regarding how we validate the payloads delivered by this solution will boost our understanding of it.
-If we go over to `3.2.2.9.
-Access Token Validation` as directed, our instructions are to:
+If we visit [3.2.2.9.
+Access Token Validation](https://openid.net/specs/openid-connect-core-1_0.html#ImplicitTokenValidation) as directed, our instructions are to:

 ```
 Hash the octets of the ASCII representation of the access_token...